 Countries Visited: Ethiopia, Djibouti, Somaliland, Sudan, Egypt = 5

-Cities / Towns visited: Tanzania: Ethiopia: Addis Ababa, Lalibela; Djibouti: Djibouti City, Lake Assal; Somaliland: Hargeisa, Laas Geel; Sudan: Khartoum, Meroe; Egypt: Aswan
+Cities / Towns visited: Ethiopia: Addis Ababa, Lalibela; Djibouti: Djibouti City, Lake Assal; Somaliland: Hargeisa, Laas Geel; Sudan: Khartoum, Meroe; Egypt: Aswan

 New Countries: 4